-Fighting the battle of the bulge can range from following a sensible diet to making ill-guided efforts that may include extreme or even downright risky behaviors.
-Some tactics are unlikely to cause harm because they cannot be sustained long enough to do damage.
-But others can have serious health consequences.
+Fighting the battle of the bulge can range from following a sensible diet to making ill-guided efforts that can have serious health consequences.

-Michelle May, MD, an Arizona-based weight management doctor, says, “People get so focused on weight loss they are willing to do unproven and potentially dangerous things that can backfire and cause serious health problems,” says Michelle May, MD, who teaches mindful eating.
+“People get so focused on weight loss they are willing to do unproven and potentially dangerous things that can backfire and cause serious health problems,” says Michelle May, MD, who teaches mindful eating.

-Here, are six very dangerous strategies you should NOT use to lose weight.
+Here are seven dangerous strategies you should avoid when trying to lose weight.

-Don’t cut calories below 1,200 per day.
-Otherwise, you will struggle to meet nutrient needs, fuel your activity, and satisfy your hunger.
-Keep in mind that when you lose weight quickly, you tend to pack it back on with more fat and less muscle, which lowers your metabolism and calorie needs even more.
+Unless medically supervised, don’t cut calories below 1,200 per day.
+Otherwise, you will struggle to get enough nutrients to fuel your activities and satisfy your hunger.
+Keep in mind that when you lose weight quickly, you may be at risk to pack it back on -- with more fat and less muscle -- especially if you're over 50.